 - Dust particles or organic matter in the air may be deposited on laser mirrors and other components, particularly when high optical intensities and/or short wavelengths are involved.
 For long-term reliable operation, the laser housing may therefore have to be sealed.

 In many cases, the mirrors and other optical components are attached to adjustable mounts, where two or three micrometer screws allow for precise angular adjustments.
-In many industrial lasers and certain mass-produced OEM lasers, these adjustable mounts are replaced with fixed mounts, which can be more robust (also less sensitive to temperature drifts) and cost-effective.
+In many industrial lasers and certain mass-produced OEM laser modules, these adjustable mounts are replaced with fixed mounts, which can be more robust (also less sensitive to temperature drifts) and cost-effective.
 Optical components can be soldered to their mounts, leading to very stable setups.

 It is also possible to use a laser crystal with a highly reflecting dielectric mirror coating on one side, which serves as a resonator end mirror.
 There are also monolithic solid-state lasers where the beam path is entirely inside the crystal.